Olivia Newton-John: 1978–1979: Grease and Totally Hot

 Newton-John's performance earned her a People's Choice Award for Favourite Film Actress.
 She was nominated for a Golden Globe as Best Actress in a Musical and performed the Oscar-nominated "Hopelessly Devoted to You" at the 1979 Academy Awards.
 The film's popularity has endured.
 It was re-released for its 20th anniversary in 1998 and ranked as the second highest-grossing film behind Titanic in its opening weekend.
 Following her death in August 2022, AMC announced that the picture would reappear in some of its cinemas over the weekend and that a portion of the proceeds would go to breast cancer research.

 In November 1978, she released her next studio album, Totally Hot, which became her first solo top-10 (No. 7) album since Have You Never Been Mellow.
 Dressed on the cover all in leather, Newton-John capitalised on her character's look that was introduced at the end of Grease; moreover, Totally Hot's singles—"A Little More Love" (No. 3 Pop, No. 94 Country, No. 4 AC), "Deeper Than the Night" (No. 11 Pop, No. 87 Country, No. 4 AC), and the title track (No. 52 Pop)—all demonstrated a more aggressive and uptempo sound for Newton-John.
 Although the album de-emphasised the country sound, the LP still reached No. 4 on the Country Albums chart.
 Newton-John released the B-side, "Dancin' 'Round and 'Round", of the "Totally Hot" single to Country radio.
 The entry peaked at No. 29 (as well as No. 82 Pop and No. 25 AC), and it became her last charted solo Country airplay single.

 Newton-John cancelled a 1978 concert tour of Japan in protest at the slaughter of dolphins caught in tuna fishing nets.
 She subsequently rescheduled the tour when the Japanese government assured her that the practice was being curbed.
-In honor of dolphins, in 1981 she also composed and recorded the song "The Promise (the Dolphin Song)" on the Physical album.
+In honour of dolphins, in 1981 she also composed and recorded the song "The Promise (the Dolphin Song)" on the Physical album.